What is Chapter 11 Bankruptcy?

 Many business owners wonder if their creditors — many of whom have been aggressive in attempting to receive payment — will agree to a reorganization plan.

-In the event of a Chapter 11 bankruptcy, creditors must agree to a court-approved reorganization plan under penalty of law.
+In a Chapter 11, Subchapter 5 bankruptcy, creditors must agree to the court-approved reorganization plan under penalty of law.

-If you're wondering how creditors generally feel about Chapter 11 bankruptcies, it's helpful to know that most secured creditors are relieved to know that Chapter 11 bankruptcy will prioritize their debt over the debt of any "bad debt" or unsecured creditors.
-For unsecured creditors, Chapter 11 bankruptcy offers them the chance to get some compensation, rather than no compensation as they would receive in the event of a business closure or liquidation.
+If you're wondering how creditors feel about Chapter 11 bankruptcies, it's helpful to know that most secured creditors are relieved as they know the Chapter 11 bankruptcy will prioritize their debt over unsecured or "bad debt".
+For unsecured creditors, Chapter 11 bankruptcy offers a chance to receive something, rather than nothing, as would likely be the case if the business is closed or liquidated.

 (Having trouble with aggressive creditors attempting to collect on a merchant cash advance?
 Our blog How Can I Get Out of a Merchant Cash Advance? can help.)